The subconvexity problem for Rankin-Selberg and triple product L-functions: Introduction

 and

-\yh{I have changed the definition for $P$, as I realized that the originial formulation which takes maximun over all $i$ does not work for the case $C(\pi_1)=C(\pi_3)=1,$ $C(\pi_2)=p$.
-This case should be doable but $P=1$ in this case.
-If we swap the role of $\pi_1$ $\pi_2$ however, the new version does give subconvexity bound now.
-The new version is also more straightforward from the proof.
-This nuance is also now implied in Remark 1.3 and sketch of proof below.
-For more general combination of square-free levels, one just need to pick $\pi_1$ which contributes a nontrivial portion to $P$.} here $C_v(\Pi)$ denote the local conductor at the place $\nu$ of the corresponding $L$-function (evaluated at $s=1/2$).
-Notice (see below) that $Q_v=P_v=1$ for almost every $\nu$ and that $P_v\geq 1$ always holds.
-One special case of our main results is the following theorem: \begin{theo} Suppose that $\pi_1,\ \pi_2$ are cuspidal automorphic representations with trivial central characters.
-Suppose further that $(C_\fin(\pi_2), C_\fin(\pi_3))=1$ (this is automatic in the Rankin-Selberg case since $C_\fin(\pi_3)=1$).
+Here in the Rankin--Selberg case, we take $\pi_3=\pi(1,1)$.
+Note that $Q_v=P_v=1$ for almost every $\nu$, and $P_v\geq 1$ at least when $Q_v$ is large enough.
+The main result we shall prove in this paper is the following theorem: \begin{theo} Suppose that $\pi_1,\ \pi_2$ are cuspidal automorphic representations with trivial central characters.
+Suppose further that $(C_\fin(\pi_2), C_\fin(\pi_3))=1$ (this is automatic in the Rankin--Selberg case since $C_\fin(\pi_3)=1$).
 Then there exists an absolute constant $\delta>0$ such that for any $\eps>0$, one has